 I wanted an early night or I think I needed one.

 The next day I tried to mix things up and sit outside to meditate.
-However, my earphones were not being productive so I gave up pretty quickly.
+However, my earphones were not being productive so I gave up pretty quick.

 At least Loui was happy being outdoors.
 I took him for a walk which felt somewhat satisfying.
 It was reassuring to know one of us felt the sun internally.